SevenSeas-Tech/dem-ensino/README.md

 # Devlog

+October 2022 - After tryind (and failing) to continue the development after several months, I've decided to re-do the project.
+Not the code, but the documentation.
+Restarting without a good doc made my life miserable, so I'll only go back to coding after the project design is ready.

-I thought about using monorepo, but I changed my mind.
+November 2021 - I thought about using monorepo, but I changed my mind.
 A monorepo would add an unecessary level of complexity.
 So the application, thus, the code is split in several repositories.

   ## Backend